Entering a Highway: Steps & Right-of-Way Rules for Merging From A RampUpdated Aug. 14, 2020

 Drivers must never attempt to merge onto a highway directly from the acceleration lane using the gore area.
 This triangular patch of road separates the highway and the acceleration lane and is marked out with solid white lines.
 The gore area is always off-limits to motorists!

 Weave lanes serve both as entrances and exits for highways.
 Conflicts in speed and space adjustments would occur between motorists entering the weave lane from the highway and those entering from the entrance ramp, therefore right-of-way must be considered.
-Motorists exiting the highway via the weave lane have legal right-of-way, so you must yield when approaching from the entrance ramp.
+Motorists exiting the highway via the weave lane have the legal right-of-way, so you must yield when approaching from the entrance ramp.

 Merging onto a highway

-While motorists already using the highway have right-of-way, they will often move over to allow drivers entering from the merge area to join.
+While motorists already using the highway have the right-of-way, they will often move over to allow drivers entering from the merge area to join.
 When driving past an entrance ramp on a highway, you should be aware of motorists attempting to merge and make room for them if possible.

 Merging onto a highway smoothly and safely is a matter of identifying a gap large enough to accommodate your vehicle and matching the speed of traffic.
 Aim for a four-second space between cars, as this will afford you a two-second gap both in front and to your rear once the merge is complete.
 You will sometimes have to settle for a slightly smaller gap when entering a busy highway – this is normal.
 Just make sure that the space is not too small for you to merge safely, without disrupting the flow of traffic.